HrisiPanayotova/LZW-implementation/README.md

 # LZW compression algorithm - implementation

 Implementation of the LZW compression algorithm in two variants.
 The first one - fixed, compresses the files using exactly 3 bytes for each code.
 The second one - changeable, different compression length codes for each file, as it determines the amount of bits needed for each code.
+The project uses C++17.

 Usage: